manikandanraji/twitter-clone-frontend/README.md

 # Twitter Clone - Frontend

 Built with React + Styled Components.
-If you are looking for the backend repo, it lives here [backend](https://github.com/manikandanraji/twitter-clone-backend)
+If you are looking for the backend repo, it lives here [backend](https://github.com/manikandanraji/twitter-clone-backend).

+Now the site is deployed, [Check it out](https://twitterclone22.netlify.com)

 # The Stack